 Cyprus Process Service

 Cyprus Process Service Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body in an effort to exercise jurisdiction over that person so as to enable that person to respond to the proceeding before the court, body, or other tribunals.
-Notice is furnished by delivering a set of court documents (called "process") to the person to be served, process service is performed by a process server.
+Notice is furnished by delivering a set of court documents (called "process") to the person to be served; Cyprus process service is performed by a process server.

 Cyprus PROCESS SERVERs

-Cyprus process servers serve civil and commercial matters pursuant to the Hague Service Convention, which is a multilateral treaty adopted in Hague, Netherlands on November 15, 1965, by member states of the Hague Conference on Private International Law.
+Cyprus process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
 It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
 The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
-Also, the Convention shall not apply if the address of the person to be served with the document is not known
+Also, the Convention shall not apply if the address of the person to be served with the document is not known.

 Method of Service

 The Ministry of Justice and Public Order forwards requests for service to the Chief Registrar of the Supreme Court of Cyprus, who in turn passes them on to the Registrar of the competent District Court (where the addressee is located) to be served according to the procedure prescribed by domestic law, by the Court’s bailiffs.

 In cases where formal service is to be effected, the addressee who does not understand the language in which the document is written may refuse to accept it.
 In such a situation, the Cyprus Central Authority will request that the document be translated or accompanied by a translation into the official language of Cyprus by the arrangement and at the expense of the requesting party.